memph1024/swapdex-documentation/docs/deep-dives/staking.md

 ### **How to mitigate the risk of being slashed on unintentional Misconduct?**

-- Always download the source files and binaries from the official SwapDex server
+- Always download the source files and binaries from the official SwapDEX server
 - Verify the hash of the downloaded binaries
 - Use the "secure validator" server setup on the w3f rep or adhere to its principles
 - Basic security advice applies, use a firewall, manage user access, use SSH certificate access etc.